ontio/ontology/docs/specifications/sigsvr.md

     "address":"XXX",    //The address that invokes NeoVM contract "payer":"XXX",      //The fee payer's account address
     "params":[
         //The parameters of the Native contract.
-All values ​​are string type.
+All values are string type.
     ]
 }
 ```

 ### 2.7 NeoVM Contract Invokes Signature

 The NeoVM parameter contract supports array, bytearray, string, int, and bool types.
 When constructing parameters, it is necessary to provide parameter types and parameter values.
-The parameter values ​​use string types.
+The parameter values use string types.
 Array is an array of objects and supports all types and quantities of NeoVM supported parameters.

 Method Name: signeovminvoketx